 Whether a person is abusing their prescription or is buying the drug on the streets, taking a prescription medication in ways other than suggested is considered drug abuse.
 However, you can stop Adderall abuse in its tracks if you know what signs and symptoms to look for.

 What is Adderall?

-Adderall is a stimulant prescribed to treat Attention Deficit Hyperactivity Disorder (ADHD) in both children and adults.
-Adderall is an amphetamine and is very similar to methamphetamine through its actions and symptoms are not as powerful.
+Adderall is a prescription stimulant used to treat Attention Deficit Hyperactivity Disorder (ADHD) in both children and adults.
+It is an amphetamine and the effects it produces are very similar to methamphetamine.
+However, its side effects and symptoms are usually less severe than those of meth users.
 The drug is designed to focus thoughts, help patients ignore distractions, and give mental stimulation to increase productivity.

 Signs and Symptoms of Adderall Abuse

 Not everyone who takes Adderall gets addicted to it.
 In fact, when taken as prescribed to treat a medical condition, the medication is considered safe.
 However, there are clear physical and psychological signs of Adderall abuse.

 - Overtly talkative or social